eshikafe/wxSynfig/README.md

 wxSynfig
 ====================
-wxPython port of the Synfig GUI with a Rust backend
+A Synfig GUI port to wxPython

 Objective
 --------------------